-You may notice the following symptoms and signs in yourself or in others:
+Do I have anxiety?
+You may notice the following symptoms and signs in yourself or others:

-Poor memory, focus, and concentration - You are finding it harder and harder to focus on tasks that need to be done.
-You struggle to recall information on the spot, if at all.
-Your concentration is significantly impacted, where you find it difficult to concentrate on a particular task or item that needs to be done.
+Poor Memory, Focus, And Concentration - If you have anxiety, you may find it harder to focus on tasks and struggle to recall information or find it difficult to concentrate on a particular job or item that needs to be done.
 You are easily distracted and on edge.

-Tension, irritability, and worry - You notice muscle tension and all over body aches and pains.
-You are more easily irritated with people and situations, often "snapping" at people.
-You worry often, and struggle to turn the intrusive and negative thoughts off.
+Tension, Irritability, And Worry - You may notice muscle tension and aches and pains or be more easily irritated with people and situations, often "snapping" at people.
+You worry often and struggle to turn the intrusive and negative thoughts off.

-Feeling a loss of control and nervousness - You feel as if you have no control over your life, and that something bad happening is inevitable.
-You feel nervous to leave the house, go to social events or work, and you may even struggle to relax and sleep at night.
+Feeling A Loss Of Control And Nervousness - People with anxiety might feel as if they have no control over their life and that something bad happening is inevitable.
+You may find it difficult to leave the house, attend social events or work, and even struggle to relax and sleep at night.

-Rapid heartbeat, trouble breathing, and dizziness - You become so anxious that your heart rate and blood pressure increase.
-You start to breathe rapidly, or have trouble breathing.
-All of these factors can lead to making you feel dizzy which is a common anxiety symptom.
+Rapid Heartbeat, Trouble Breathing, And Dizziness - You can become so anxious that your heart rate and blood pressure increase, and you start to breathe rapidly or have difficulty breathing.
+These factors can make you feel dizzy, a common anxiety symptom.

-Sweating - You become so nervous, that you actually begin to sweat.
-This is often a side effect from rapid heart rate, fast breathing, and shaking.
+Sweating - Some people with anxiety become so nervous they begin to sweat, which can be a side effect of rapid heart rate, fast breathing, and shaking.

-Shaking hands and body - You start to shake uncontrollably.
-You notice tremors in your hands, and have trouble making this stop.
-This is due to increased adrenaline, and the body's reaction to fear and stress.
+Shaking Hands And Body - If you have anxiety, you may start to shake uncontrollably.
+You might notice tremors in your hands, be unable to make them stop, and might even have anxiety twitching.
+This reaction may be due to increased adrenaline and the body's response to fear and stress.

-Increased fatigue with associated sleep issues - Too much sleep, too little sleep, trouble falling asleep, trouble staying asleep, tossing and turning all night, and daytime drowsiness.
-The most common issue is not being able to turn your thoughts off at night, and being afraid to fall asleep.
+Increased Fatigue With Associated Sleep Issues - Sleep problems may present in many ways: too much sleep, too little sleep, trouble falling asleep, trouble staying asleep, tossing and turning all night, and daytime drowsiness.
+A common issue is being unable to turn your thoughts off at night and being afraid to fall asleep.

-Restlessness - You have trouble relaxing.
-You can't turn your body or your mind off.
-Your mind is racing and fearing the worst, and your body cannot settle down and get comfortable as it fears it will need to flee or move.
+Restlessness - You may have trouble relaxing and feel like you can't turn off your body or mind.
+When you have anxiety, your mind may race, and your body may not be able to settle down and get comfortable as it fears it will need to flee or move.

-Headaches and migraines - You may or may not have had a history of migraines and headaches.
-Whatever the case, they are now more frequent, and are typically more intense in nature.
+Headaches And Migraines - Whether or not you have a history of migraines and headaches, you may have them more frequently, and they may be more intense in nature.
 These are often rooted in the constant tension you are experiencing in your body.

-Nausea and/or vomiting - Individuals can become so anxious that they become nauseous from the stressful thoughts and physical reactions to the body.
-Our thoughts have a strong impact on our body.
-Some people will become so anxious, and so nauseous, that they end up vomiting.
+Nausea Or Vomiting - Some people can become so anxious that they become nauseous from the stressful thoughts and physical reactions to the body.
+Our thoughts have a substantial impact on our bodies.
+Some people can become so anxious and nauseous that they may vomit.

 Types of Anxiety

-This is fear of objects, people, activity, places, or specific situations.
-People go to great lengths to avoid their phobias, which actually serves to make those phobias stronger.
+Phobias are the fear of objects, people, activities, places, or specific situations.
+People can go to great lengths to avoid their phobias, which usually has the opposite effect of making them even stronger.

 Social Anxiety Disorder

-This is the belief that no one likes you, or no one will like you in new social or work situations.
-Some people think of this as shyness, but do not understand what is going on in the person's mind.
+Social anxiety disorder centers on the belief that no one likes you or no one will like you in new social or work situations.
+Some people think of this as shyness but do not understand what is happening in the person's mind.
 Performance anxiety falls into this category.